snowplow/documentation/docs/modeling-your-data/running-data-models-via-snowplow-bdp/dbt/using-dbt/index.md

 :::

-In the third and last step you can configure the models and variables your `dbt run` call is excecuted with.
-The `modelArgs` follows a [`--select` flag](https://docs.getdbt.com/reference/node-selection/syntax#shorthand), and `varArgs` follow the [`--vars` flag](https://docs.getdbt.com/docs/build/project-variables#defining-variables-on-the-command-line) in the call:
+In the third and last step you can configure the arguments and variables your `dbt run` call is excecuted with.
+The arguments (`--selector` or `--select` / `--exclude`) follow the syntax described on [dbt docs](https://docs.getdbt.com/reference/node-selection/syntax), and so do variables ([`--vars` flag](https://docs.getdbt.com/docs/build/project-variables#defining-variables-on-the-command-line)):

 ![](images/data-model-create-step-3.png)